 Of the three, hearing loss is the most serious.
 Hearing loss can affect your child’s cognitive abilities, including speech and language development.
 If you think your child is at risk, Early Hearing Detection and Intervention (EHDI) is imperative.

-Check out last month’s blog for more information about childhood hearing loss.
+Check out this link for more information about childhood hearing loss.

 If you think your child could be suffering from an ear, nose or throat-related issue, request an appointment.